obidea/semantika-cli2/README.md

 Semantika CLI2
 ==============
 The next generation of Semantika CLI that provides an interactive command line utility for SPARQL querying over existing database.
-The tool runs on Semantika API.
-The CLI tool will parse and process the input model and prepare you the query engine automatically.
+The tool runs using [Semantika API](https://github.com/obidea/semantika-core).
+It gives a service interface for querying your existing database in SPARQL language.

 Latest news: [2.0 (build 17.1-rev1) is now available](https://github.com/obidea/semantika-cli2/releases/download/v2.0_17.1-rev1/semantika-cli2-2.0_17.1-rev1.zip) (January 11, 2015)